 - From Lao Cai you’ll catch a minivan to Sapa.
 Depending on the company you booked your transportation with, the cost of the minivan transfer may or may not be included in your ticket.
 If it’s not included you’ll find the minivans parked directly outside the train station and they’ll leave for Sapa as soon as they get a full van.
 I have to warn you, it’s a winding road with vertical drops on one side, so if you get queasy you’ll want to take some Gravol beforehand.
 Also, try to get a window seat so that you can at least breathe some fresh air.

 - Give yourself a few extra days to wander the town and enjoy the sights.
 I met a few travellers who were arriving in town, joining a trek that same day, and then returning to Hanoi by train the following night.
 Personally, I really think you’ll miss out if you rush this trip, so give yourself some time to enjoy the place.
-While in Sapa I stayed at the Mountain View Hotel and I can highly recommend it – get yourself a room with a mountain-facing balcony because the place really lives up to its name!
+While in Sapa, I stayed at the Mountain View Hotel which is a budget-friendly hotel with amazing views – get yourself a room with a mountain-facing balcony because the place really lives up to its name!

 Have you gone trekking in Sapa?

 If not, what’s the most memorable hike you’ve ever been on?